matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

    * Otherwise, set `membership` to the value of the `membership` property of the content of M.

-It is recommended that homeservers populate the new property whereever practical, but they may omit it if necessary (for example, if calculating the value is expensive, servers might choose to only implement it in encrypted rooms).
+It is recommended that homeservers populate the new property wherever practical, but they may omit it if necessary (for example, if calculating the value is expensive, servers might choose to only implement it in encrypted rooms).
 Clients must in any case treat the new property as optional.